-- Across all years, over half of PCGFSS respondents came from families with multiple generations of fishing activity (Table 130, Figure 77). - The rise in average age of the fishing workforce (commonly referred to as "graying of the fleet") is seen as a threat to the future of the fishing industry on the West Coast.
-Coupled with low recruitment rates of young entrants into fishery-related careers, there is concern, both among PCGFSS interviewees and fisheries management agencies, about how this might change the groundfish fishery. - Many QS owners said they intended to keep their permits and lease out QPs as a means to secure a retirement income, as opposed to selling their QS outright for a one-time payment. - Interviews suggested that a family connection can contribute strongly to success in the industry. - Study respondents discussed consolidation relative to retirement and new entry, and some regarded the catch share program as a hindrance when transferring ownership from one generation to the next.
+- Across all years, over half of interviewees came from families with multiple generations of fishing activity. - The rise in average age of the fishing workforce (commonly referred to as "graying of the fleet") is seen as a threat to the future of the fishing industry on the West Coast.
+Coupled with low recruitment rates of young entrants into fishery-related careers, there is concern about how this might change the groundfish fishery. - Many QS owners intend to keep their permits and lease out QPs as a means to secure a retirement income, as opposed to selling their QSs outright for a one-time payment. - A family connection appears to contribute strongly to success in the industry. - The whiting fishery and fisheries in Newport, Oregon, appear to be exceptions to the increase in average age of the fishing workforce. - Study respondents discussed consolidation relative to retirement and new entry, and they generally regarded the catch share program as a hindrance when transferring ownership from one generation to the next.

 Many fishermen come from generations who were trained by their elders (Miller and Van Maanen 1979).
 As fisheries management has changed, commercial fishing as a livelihood has changed.
-This section explores intergenerational fishing history and the age structure of the fishing workforce, including differences between the whiting and non-whiting sectors.
+This section explores generational fishing history, including differences between the whiting and non-whiting sectors.
 This can be cross-referenced with Section 3.2.2(g)(3)(c)), Consolidation Impacts, which discusses exit from the catch share fishery, as well as Section 3.2.2(c), Changes in Infrastructure, which touches on losses of suppliers with no succession planning.